mike-weiner/display-event-locations-tec/README.md

 ## Changelog

+### 3.2
+* Released on xxxxx xx, 2020
+* Added: Stable tag updated to 3.2
+* Added: Tested up to tag changed to 5.4.1 as support with Wordpress 5.4.1 has been confirmed
+* Added: New CSS class system for the information that is added to the tooltip by the plugin to allow for greater control.
+New CSS classes for use are: `deltec-tooltip-message`, `deltec-location-name-prefix`, `deltec-location-name`, and `deltec-street-address`.
+See the Arbitrary Section on the Wordpress Repository page for this plugin or on the Github repository for more information
+* Fixed: Fixed typos within README
+* Removed: Old CSS class `deltec-tribe-events-location` has been removed in place of the new robust CSS class system to allow for greater control of the stylization of the location information within tooltip (See Above)
+* Removed: Excess comments have been removed from the template override files for the tooltip
+* Edited: plugin.php
+* Edited: README.md
+* Edited: /tribe/events/month/calendar-body/day/calendar-events/calendar-event/tooltip/title.php
+* Edited: /tribe-events/month/tooltip.php

 ### 3.1
 * Released on March 7, 2020
-* Added: Support with Wordpress 5.4 has been tested and confirmed
+* Added: Support with WordPress 5.4 has been tested and confirmed
 * Added: An error message will be displayed for administrators on the plugin page if The Events Calendar plugin is not activated
 * Added: All functions within plugin.php have been alphabetized
-* Added: FAQ Question "How do I remove the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?" has been added
+* Added: FAQ Question "How do I remove the phrase "Location: " that is displayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?" has been added
-* Added: FAQ Question: "How do I change the font size of the event venue/location name and/or stret address text within the tooltip?" has been added
+* Added: FAQ Question: "How do I change the font size of the event venue/location name and/or street address text within the tooltip?" has been added
-* Fixed: All excess function header comment infromation has been removed
+* Fixed: All excess function header comment information has been removed
 * Fixed: Fixed typo on Display Event Location for The Events Calendar settings page and within the menu sidebar
 * Fixed: Replaced screenshot-1 with an updated version to reflect removal of typo in settings page title
 * Edited: plugin.php